oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/13-add-data-selectors-to-sales-dashboard.md

 ## Task 9 - Update the Genre Share Chart Query

 The query to the Genre Share chart will also use the Time Level and Geography selections.
 The geography value is used to select the children of the selected geography.
-Note that the filter uses the PARENT_UNIQUE_NAME column.
+This query includes a SHARE calculation.
+SHARE calculations return the ration of the current member to another member, in this case the ALL member (that is, the grand total).

 1. Replace the SQL Query used by the Genre Share chart with the following query: